KellyPared/Learning_Dashboard/README.md

 pip install -r requirements.txt

 ### Usage
-To start the Flask server, run the following command: python app.py
+To start the server, run the following command: python app.py

-This will start the server on port 5000.
-You can access the application by navigating to http://localhost:5000 in your web browser.
+This will start the server.
+You can access the application by navigating to http given after you run the app.
+Copy linke into your web browser.

 ### Technologies Used
 This project uses the following technologies:

-Python 3.8.5
-Flask 2.0.1
-Plotly 5.3.1
-Jinja2 3.0.2